-- The Company enjoyed a tax exemption for 5 years according to Investment Law No. 8 of 1997 and ended on December 31, 2003. - Tax inspection for corporate profit tax from inception till 2004 was carried out and the resulting tax differences were settled. - Years from 2005 till 2008 The Company's records were not requested for inspection within the determined sample by the Tax Authority till authorizing of these financial statements for issuance. - 2009 is currently inspected. - Years from 2010 till 2016 The Company's records were not requested for inspection within the determined sample by the Tax Authority till authorizing of these financial statements for issuance. - The annual tax returns are submitted on due date according to the provisions of Law No. 91 of 2005.
+- The Company enjoyed a tax exemption for 5 years according to Investment Law No. 8 of 1997 and ended on December 31, 2003. - Tax inspection for corporate profit tax from inception till 2004 was carried out and the resulting tax differences were settled. - Years from 2005 till 2008 The Company's records were not requested for inspection within the determined sample by the Tax Authority till authorizing of these financial statements for issuance. - 2009 till 2012 is currently inspected. - Years 2013 & 2014, the Company was notified by tax inspection request Form no. (31) and the preparation of inspection documents are currently under process. - Regarding years from 2015 till 2017, the annual tax returns were submitted on the due date according to the provisions of Law No. 91 of 2005 and the Company's has not been notified of tax inspection yet by the Tax Authority.

-Salary tax
+- Salary tax